oobecomau/desktop.gov.au/docs/as-built-as-configured/intune-configuration.md

 | Assigned           | Yes                            |
 | Groups assigned    | All Devices                    |

-The exact firewall rules imported are specific to the agency reference computer and will vary depending on Windows version and build.
+The exact firewall rules imported are specific to the organisation reference computer and will vary depending on Windows version and build.

 #### Endpoint Detection and Response